ProjectMakeIt/Node-TV/README.md

 ---

+##TODO
+The file (TODO.md)[TODO.md] provides a list of yet to be done parts of the project.
+When done, Node-TV should be ready for release 1.

+---

 ###Credit

 Node-TV is a Project Make It, Open Project, and is licenced under the GPL V3.
 The Node-TV icon and Project Make It are copyrighted by Project Make It and are licenced for use only in private use of the software.